Chicago and West Towns Bus Co.: Routes

 Route #14 - O'Hare–Chicago Loop was a Leyden route.
-The eastern terminal was near the Chicago Loop, it used Garvey Ct. north to Wacker, and then west out Randolph/Washington to Homan, then jogged onto Madison St. and west to Harlem Ave.
-On Harlem Ave. it went north to Grand Ave., west to Rose in Franklin Park, north into Ruby St. in Shiller Park.
-At Lawrence Ave. the line went west to Mannheim Road and north to O'Hare International Airport.
+The eastern terminal was near the Chicago Loop, it used Garvey Ct. north to Wacker, and then west out on Randolph/Washington to Homan, then jogged onto Madison St. and west to Harlem Ave.
+On Harlem Ave., it went north to Grand Ave., west to Rose in Franklin Park, and north into Ruby St. in Schiller Park.
+At Lawrence Ave., the line went west to Mannheim Road and north to O'Hare International Airport.

 Equipment

 Streetcars

 Company founder John J. Cummings owned a streetcar manufacturer, McGuire-Cummings (Cummings Car and Coach after 1926).
 All new streetcars were built by them, and many early buses also had bodies by Cummings.

 Buses

 Chicago and West Towns Bus Co. numbered their buses in the order they were received, with few exceptions.
 The first #13-22 was replaced in kind with the same numbers.
 The first #315-319 were re-numbered #415-419 to let all Ford models be numbered in series.
 The #100s were used for miscellaneous vehicles. #3700, 3702, and 3703, bought from the CTA, kept their CTA numbers.
 Buses bought by the RTA had 8000 series numbers.